Brewers vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Brewers Recent Betting Performance

-- The Brewers have played as the favorite four times over their past 10 games and won each of those contests.
+- The Brewers have played as the favorite in five of their past 10 games and have gone 4-1 in those contests.

-- In their last 10 games with a total, the Brewers and their opponents are 2-6-2 when it comes to hitting the over.
+- In their last 10 games with a total, the Brewers and their opponents have combined to hit the over two times.

-- The Brewers have won two of their last five games against the spread.
+- The Brewers have won two of their last four games against the spread.

 Brewers Betting Records & Stats

-- The Brewers have been favored on the moneyline 32 total times this season.
-They've finished 19-13 in those games.
+- The Brewers have gone 19-14 in games they were favored on the moneyline (winning 57.6% of those games).

-- Milwaukee has played as moneyline favorites of -250 or shorter in only one game this season, which it won.
+- Milwaukee has gone 2-1 when playing as moneyline favorites with odds of -190 or shorter (66.7% winning percentage).

-- Based on this matchup's moneyline, the Brewers' implied win probability is 71.4%.
+- Based on this contest's moneyline, the Brewers' implied win probability is 65.5%.

-- Milwaukee has played in 63 games with a set over/under, and have combined with its opponents to go over the total 26 times (26-34-3).
+- Milwaukee has had an over/under set by bookmakers 64 times, and have combined with opponents to go over the total in 26 of those games (26-35-3).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!